aspose-total/Aspose.Total-Products/total/en/android-java/conversion/cgm-to-sxc/_index.md

 {{< blocks/products/pf/feature-page-header h1="Render CGM to SXC in Android via Java" h2="Transform CGM to SXC within Android applications without requiring Microsoft<sup>&reg;</sup> Excel or Adobe<sup>&reg;</sup> Acrobat Reader" >}}

 {{% blocks/products/pf/feature-page-summary %}}

-You can integrate CGM to SXC conversion feature within your android applications in two step process.
-Firstly, by using [Aspose.PDF for Android via Java](https://products.aspose.com/pdf/android-java/) you can covert CGM to XLSX.
-Secondly, you can convert XLSX to SXC by using Powerful Spreadsheet Processing API [Aspose.Cells for Android via Java](https://products.aspose.com/cells/android-java/).
-Both APIs come under [Aspose.Total for Android via Java](https://products.aspose.com/total/android-java/) product family.
+<h2>Why to Convert</h2>

+The Computer Graphics Metafile (CGM) is a vector graphics file format which is widely used in engineering and technical drawing applications.
+It is a standard format for exchanging graphical information between different applications.
+However, the SXC format is a spreadsheet format used by OpenOffice Calc, a free spreadsheet application.
+Therefore, it is necessary to convert CGM to SXC in order to use the graphical information in OpenOffice Calc.

+<h2>How Aspose.Total helps for cgm to sxc conversion</h2>

+Aspose.Total for Android via Java is a suite of powerful APIs that can be used to convert CGM to SXC.
+It consists of two APIs: Aspose.PDF for Android via Java and Aspose.Cells for Android via Java.
+Aspose.PDF for Android via Java can be used to convert CGM to XLSX, while Aspose.Cells for Android via Java can be used to convert XLSX to SXC.
+Both APIs are easy to use and provide a wide range of features for manipulating documents.
+Furthermore, Aspose.Total for Android via Java is a cost-effective solution for converting CGM to SXC.

 {{% /blocks/products/pf/feature-page-summary  %}}

 {{< blocks/products/pf/agp/feature-section >}}